 Together with the Ghanaian staff team, they realized lessonmaterial and contacts with the various attending schools.
 During weekends adults too have been participating in computer courses, prepared for those who are beginners and for those with advanced skills.

-Since 2010 the centre is run entirely by a Ghanaian staff team, supported by the Dutch CADC workgroup.
-Working at the CADC provides the Ghanaian workers with a living and gives opportunities to meet with new skills and experience.
-This is a very important advantage of the project.
+Since 2010 the centre was run entirely by a Ghanaian staff team, supported by the Dutch CADC workgroup.